Dialysis Dry Weight Calculator

 How Dry Weight Is Calculated

 Dry weight is the specific weight your body should be at when it holds no excess fluid.
 To find this, we first calculate your Ideal Body Weight (IBW) using the Robinson formula.
 This creates a safe baseline based on your height and gender.
 Next, we adjust this baseline to account for your actual body composition, ensuring we do not mistake healthy tissue for fluid.
 Finally, we subtract the estimated fluid overload derived from your edema level and dialysis history.
-This step-by-step method ensures the final target is safe and personalized.
+This step-by-step method aims to ensure the final target falls within commonly referenced ranges and personalized.

 Male IBW = 52 + 1.9 × (Height in inches - 60)